oscardarwin/cv/index.md

 `2018-2023` __PhD Computer Science__, Oxford University

-My [thesis](https://ora.ox.ac.uk/objects/uuid:b77662da-2fed-4e1b-8a9f-58612f29c692) concerned Hidden Markov Models.
-As well as modelling real world data with approximately state-based structure, these models may also be used to model the semi-random execution of computer programs.
-My PhD was about the comparison of two such models: when they behave probalistically indentically and when one can distinguish them.
+My [thesis](https://ora.ox.ac.uk/objects/uuid:b77662da-2fed-4e1b-8a9f-58612f29c692) concerned Hidden Markov Models in the context of probabilistic runtime verification.
+My research focused on the comparison of two such models: I looked at when they behave probalistically indentically versus when they can be distinguished from each other.

 `2014-2018` __Masters in Mathematics and Computer Science__, Oxford University